Maxwell-independence: a new rank estimate for 3D rigidity matroids: Open Problems

-Theorem \ref{thm:rankIE} and Theorem \ref{thm:propermaximal} give better bounds for Maxwell-independent graphs.
+Theorem \ref{thm:propermaximal} give alternative upper bounds for Maxwell-independent graphs.
 (In fact, Theorem \ref{thm:propermaximal} leads to a recursive method of obtaining a rank bound by recursively decomposing the graph into proper vertex-maximal components.
-As one consequence, it gives an alternative, clear proof of correctness for an existing algorithm called the Frontier Vertex algorithm (first version) that is based on this decomposition idea as well as other ideas in this paper such as the component graph \cite{bib:survey}.)
+As one consequence, it gives an alternative, much simpler proof of correctness for an existing algorithm called the Frontier Vertex algorithm (first version) that is based on this decomposition idea as well as other ideas in this chapter such as the component graph \cite{bib:survey}.)

 A natural open problem is to improve the bound in Theorem \ref{thm:main} directly by considering other notions of independence that are stronger than Maxwell-independence.
 (Algorithms in \cite{sitharam:zhou:tractableADG:2004, bib:survey} suggest and use stronger notions than Maxwell-independence, but the algorithms usually use some version of an inclusion-exclusion formula.
 They do not provide explicit maximal sets of edges satisfying the stronger notions of Maxwell-independence.
 Neither do they prove that all such sets provide good bounds.)